google/WebFundamentals/src/content/en/updates/2018/08/chrome-69-media-updates.md

-To avoid having to determine which platform they’re on to check for “known” encryption scheme support, a new `encryptionScheme` key is [added] in `MediaKeySystemMediaCapability` [dictionnary] to allow websites to specify which encryption scheme could be used in [Encrypted Media Extensions (EME)].
+To avoid having to determine which platform they’re on to check for “known” encryption scheme support, a new `encryptionScheme` key is [added] in `MediaKeySystemMediaCapability` [dictionary] to allow websites to specify which encryption scheme could be used in [Encrypted Media Extensions (EME)].

 The new `encryptionScheme` key can be one of two values: